sap-tutorials/Tutorials/tutorials/hana-cloud-cap-create-database-cds/hana-cloud-cap-create-database-cds.md

 1. It will take a minute or two for the service to be created in HANA.
 A progress bar will be shown in the message dialog

     ![Service Creation Progress](progress.png)

+1. Sometimes the binding step fails due to a timing issue.
+If so simply repeat the binding but this time do not create a new container name but select the existing HDI container that has been created from the previous attempt  `MyHANAApp-dev`

 1. Upon completion, the Database Connections will now show the service bound to the instance the wizard just created.